Obsessed with Summer? We Are, Too—and These Tomato-Scented Candles Bring It Home

 Balanced with spicy black pepper and basil, this version by Antica Farmacista has summer-in-Sicily vibes, and is also available in a room diffuser and a room spray.

-Linnea is known for their double-wick, ethically made candles, and their social conscious.
+Linnea is known for their double-wick, ethically made candles, and their social consciousness.
 This beauty smells like tomatoes in the dirt—in a good way.

 This Will Burn for Longer than 15 Minutes